clg-du/r-crash-course/lectures/lecture_12/lecture_12.md

 In this lecture, we will learn about control structures in R.

 Control structures are used to control the flow of execution in a program.
 They allow us to make decisions, repeat code, and perform different actions based on conditions.

 There are three main types of control structures in R:

 - Conditional statements (if-else)
-- Loops (for, while)
+- Loops (`for` and `while` loops)
 - Functions (user-defined functions)

 We have already covered functions in a previous lecture, so in this lecture, we will focus on conditional statements and loops.

-Conditional Statements (if-else)
+## Conditional Statements (if-else)

 Conditional statements allow us to execute different blocks of code based on specified conditions.

 The basic syntax of an if-else statement in R is as follows: